 Robert W. Plaster Stadium (Plaster Stadium) is a sports event venue that offers handball/racquetball courts for recreational use for students, faculty and staff of the University.
 A valid BearPass Card must be presented to the attendant on duty in order to use a court.
 Information regarding the courts may be obtained by contacting 417-836-4640.
 Equipment may be checked out for use.

 6.11.20 Plaster Student Union (PSU)

 The Plaster Student Union (PSU) is a multipurpose facility, primarily for students, faculty, and staff of the University.
 The PSU has numerous lounges, large and small conference rooms, ballroom, arcade and bowling center, theater, convenience store, technology store, bank, and food court.
 It provides many educational, recreational, and co-curricular activities for the campus community.
-Rooms and equipment can be reserved by contacting the Conference Services Office in the PSU at 417-836-5653.
+Rooms and equipment can be reserved by contacting the Event and Meeting Services Office in the PSU at 417-836-5653.
 For more information, visit their web page at: http://www.missouristate.edu/union/.

 6.11.21 Postal Service

 The University operates a U.S. Postal Services Contract Station in Plaster Student Union, Room 210, 417-836-5342.
 Hours of operation are Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Services include stamps, money orders, and mailing packages as well as certified, registered, insured, international, and express mail.
 Stamps and other postal items can only be purchased with cash.
 The Contract Station is closed during all official University holidays.

 6.11.22 Bill R. Foster and Family Recreation Center (FRC)